programble/configru/README.md

-Since it can be tedious to pass around the `config` object all over an application in order to have access to the configuration, the `Configru` module itself can be used a `Configru::Config` object with the `load` method.
+Since it can be tedious to pass around the `config` object all over an application in order to have access to the configuration, the `Configru` module itself can be used as a `Configru::Config` object with the `load` method.

 ```ruby